-Color Wheel Spinner
+Color Wheel Spinner Worksheets

 Color Theory Art Lesson Plans

-- 2ND GRADE: I give them a secondary color wheel wheel (unlabeled, because it’s review) and help them half way.
+- 2ND GRADE:I give them a secondary wheel (unlabeled, because it’s review) and help them halfway.
 They fill in the remainder.
-They also work in pairs or table groups to create a color wheel spinner for tints and shades.
-They also learn that the colors not on the color wheel are called neutral colors.
+In addition, they work in pairs or table groups to create a color wheel spinner for tints and shades.
+They also learn that colors not on the color wheel are called neutral colors.

 - 5TH GRADE: I teach them about analogous and monochromatic color schemes as well as how to mix a tone.